ved-ja1n/kindAura/README.md

 ### **Method 1: Access the Prebuilt Website**
 1. **Visit the Website**: Navigate to [**kindAura**](https://kind-aura.netlify.app/homepage)
 2. **Sign Up**: Click on the sign-up button to create a new account.
-You will need a valid email address and a password.
+You will need an email ID.
 3. **Explore**: Once registered, explore the existing posts and feel free to engage with the community.
+4. kindAura will automatically log you back in when you revisit the website.
 ---

 ### **Method 2: Build Your Own Instance**